aarrbba123/oc-repository/MkNPP-MonOS/docs/Hrf3-Net Packet Structure v2.md

 # Hrf3-Net v2 Packet Structure

-This version uses the new "advanced" deserialization system made for MonOS, and provides new features For compatibilty purposes, some features of Hrf3-Net from v1 is available Otherwise,
+This version uses the new "advanced" deserialization system made for MonOS, and provides new features For compatibilty purposes, ~~~some features of Hrf3-Net from v1 is available~~~ Yea after commit `3c42978`, `Sender Address` is now required, breaking compatibility with older devices.

 ## Packet Structure

 1. Magic String (`hrf3-net`)
+2. Sender address
-2. PayloadID String
+3. PayloadID String

 ...
 [PayloadID-Dependant Data]